bolt/boltforms/doc/fields/choice.md

 gathered from `BoltFormsEvents::DATA_CHOICE_EVENT`, and `event_based_custom`
 will be dispatched to listeners to the `my.custom.event` event.

-Each listener will be passed in a `BoltFormsChoiceEvent` event object to work with, that has getters for field name, options, and configured choices, as well as setters for an array of choices.
+Each listener will be passed in a `ChoiceEvent` event object to work with, that has getters for field name, options, and configured choices, as well as setters for an array of choices.